Ontario Highway 401: Expansion

+For Highway 403, the Highway 410 interchange was a better connection point than the original suggested terminus at the Highway 401-427 interchange, but would also require the widening of Highway 401 between Highway 403 and Highway 427 from eight lanes to an eighteen-lane collector-express system.
+Plans were submitted and approved in December 1977 by Mississauga city council, and construction began.
+The first section of Highway 403 between Cawthra Road and Highway 401 was opened August 18, 1980; the original connecting ramps were built on the outer perimeter of the interchange to serve what would later be designated as the collector lanes of both routes, leaving sufficient right-of-way between for future ramps linking the express lanes of both routes.

-The 1980s saw more sections widened.
-Most significant was the new collector-express system between Highway403/ 410 and Highway427, including a new set of flyover ramps from the express lanes to Highway 403 which opened in 1984, while a basketweave transfer between the eastbound collector and express lanes near Pearson Airport was completed in mid-1985.
+The 1980s saw more sections of Highway 401 widened.
+Most significant was the new collector-express system between Highway 403 / 410 and Highway 427.
+This including a new set of flyover ramps from the express lanes to Highway 403 which opened in 1984, while a basketweave transfer between the eastbound collector and express lanes near Pearson Airport was completed in mid-1985.
+At this time, the Highway 401 express lanes merged/diverged into/from the collector lanes east of Tomken Road which resulted in a temporary left-handed exit/entry for the ramps to/from the Highway 403 express lanes.

-After the Kennedy Road overpass was replaced, cast-in-place concrete flyover ramps were constructed from 1988 to late 1990 to link up Highway 401 and Highway 410, notably the 11-span flyover ramp from Highway 401 eastbound to Highway 410 northbound which remains the longest in the Greater Toronto Area, while the Highway 410 southbound to Highway 401 eastbound flyover replaced a loop ramp.
-In the fall of 1991, alongside the widening of Highway 410 into a full freeway, construction began on the connecting ramps between Highway 403 and Highway 410, which pass under the existing bridge structures carrying Highway 401 (which would soon be designated as the collector lanes), while new overpasses were constructed for the Highway 401 express lanes which were extended from east of Tomken Road to just east of Kennedy Road.
+After the Kennedy Road overpass was replaced, cast-in-place post-tensioned concrete flyover ramps were constructed from 1988 to late 1990 to link up Highway 401 and Highway 410, notably the 11-span flyover ramp from Highway 401 eastbound to Highway 410 northbound which remains the longest in the Greater Toronto Area, while the Highway 410 southbound to Highway 401 eastbound flyover replaced a loop ramp.
+In the fall of 1991, alongside the widening of Highway 410 into a full freeway, construction began on the connecting ramps between Highway 403 and Highway 410, made possible by the removal of the loop ramp (see above) which pass under the existing bridge structures carrying Highway 401 which would soon be designated as the collector lanes.
+In 1993, new overpasses crossing Tomken Road and the connecting ramps between Highway 403 and Highway 410 were constructed for the Highway 401 express lanes, extending Highway 401's collector-express system from east of Tomken Road to just east of Kennedy Road.